dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

 Since the problem graphs are relatively small compared to the size of the Advantage2 QPU, the graphs can be embedded multiple times into a single QPU and sampled from simultaneously.
+Therefore each read from the QPU is comprised of a number of samples equal to the number of embeddings.
 The best solution from each read is taken to compute the approximation ratio (AR) of that sample.
 Ocean software's :ref:`index_minorminer` is used to find parallel minor embeddings of the problem graphs onto the Advantage2 QPU's :ref:`Zephyr <topology_intro_zephyr>` topology.
 The number of embeddings found